openstack/security-doc/security-guide/source/identity/checklist.rst

 Recommended in: :ref:`internally-implemented-authentication-methods`.

-Check-Identity-03: is SSL enabled for Identity?
+Check-Identity-03: is TLS enabled for Identity?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenStack components communicate with each other using various protocols